Eagle Pack Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.

-Readers interested in XXX dog food may also wish to check out these popular pages, too…
+Readers interested in Eagle Pack dry dog food may also wish to check out these popular pages, too…

 Important FDA Alert